openedx-unsupported/devstack/docs/troubleshoot_general_tips.rst

 If you think your devstack is broken beyond repair, you can start from scratch using ``make dev.destroy``, followed by the :doc:`getting_started` instructions.

 If you want to make absolutely sure that there are no lingering data volumes after the ``dev.destroy`` step, run ``docker volume ls --quiet | grep devstack`` -- if you see surviving devstack volumes that are currently mentioned in docker-compose.yml, there may be a bug.
+If you can reproduce the issue reliably, consider `reporting an issue <Reporting New Issues_>`_.

 Reporting New Issues
 ====================